Earth, Water, and Environmental Sciences

 Admission

-Access to the STEE pathway is in L2, after a first year of scientific study.
+Access to the STEE program is granted in the second year of undergraduate studies, after a first year of scientific studies.

-The first year of the TEE bachelor's degree provides a foundation of knowledge in fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
+The first year of the TEE bachelor's degree program provides students with a foundation of knowledge in fundamental scientific disciplines (mathematics, physics, chemistry) as well as in life and earth sciences.
 The content of this first year is ideal for integration into L2 STEE.

-Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles, PASS or LAS can also be admitted to L2 STEE, but only on the basis of their applications.
+Students who have completed a first year in a preparatory class for grandes écoles, in PASS or LAS, may also be admitted to L2 STEE, based on their academic record only.

-Finally, students with a BTS or a DUT whose content is similar to that of this degree course can also enter the L2 STEE, by application only.
+Finally, students with a BTS or DUT degree whose content is similar to that of this bachelor's degree program may also be admitted to the L2 STEE program, based on their application only.

 Access to L3 STEE is automatic for students who have completed L2 STEE at the University of Montpellier.
-Students from outside the University are admitted on the basis of their academic record.
-In this case, they must have completed an L2 in Earth Sciences/Earth and Water Sciences/Environment at another institution, or more rarely a BTS or DUT in a field whose content is sufficiently similar to the content of the first two years of the Earth Sciences bachelor's degree.
+Admission is based on application for students from outside this institution.
+In this case, they must have completed a second year in Earth Sciences/Earth and Water Sciences/Environment at another institution, or, more rarely, a BTS or DUT in a field whose content is sufficiently similar to that of the first two years of a bachelor's degree in Earth Sciences.

 Read more